8 shows that will absolutely never, ever be revived

 Image: (clockwise from top right) Filmation, SFM Entertainment, Everett Collection

 Almost every popular TV show has been revived in some way, shape or form over the last 60 years.
 Gilligan's Island came back for a few TV movies not long after it went off the air.
 Bewitched was made into a movie in 2005.
-This year, the original cast of Full House came back to make new episodes.
+Last year, the original cast of Full House came back to make new episodes.

 Is there any show left that is safe from this remake epidemic?
 Well, actually, there are a few.
 For good reasons and bad, we can be sure these seven shows will never be remade.
 Either they're just too classic, or didn't have any class.